polkadot-js/docs/docs/api-contract/FAQ.md

 The API always tries to use `camelCase` naming where available.
 This aligns with the de-facto standards that are generally (not always!) used in JS interfaces.
 This means that when decorating the ABIs into `contract.<query|tx>.methodName` the `methodName` part would be in camelCase format.

 An example of this would be in the erc20 ink!
-ABI - the method in the above would be `balance_of` however the API (for consistency with the full quite of libraries), decorate this as `contract.query.balanceOf`.
-When calling the `.read` or `.exec` directly on the contract, you should still specify the original ABI identifier, e.g. `contract.read('balance_of', ...)` (In the next release this will also allow for camelCase lookups in addition to the original Rust/Solidity naming)
+ABI - the method in the above would be `balance_of` however the API (for consistency with the full suite of libraries), decorate this as `contract.query.balanceOf`.
+When calling the `.read` or `.exec` directly on the contract, you can still specify the original ABI identifier, e.g. `contract.read('balance_of', ...)`.

 ## How do I subscribe to a contract query?